hugomarisco/one-click-hugo-cms/site/content/post/corn-fritter/index.md

 Remove, drain, and serve warm.\
 \
-*“This recipe turns sweet corn into a crispy, golden delight that's both savory and satisfying.
+*“This recipe turns sweet corn into a crispy delight that's both savory and satisfying.
 Perfect as a snack or a side dish, these fritters are sure to bring a burst of flavor to your table.
 Enjoy your tastilicious creation!”*